Muen

 While the previous MirageOS Unikernels article described how to build and deploy MirageOS/Solo5 unikernels as subjects on Muen in general, this article focuses on a practical use-case of the technology.

 The muen.sk project website is served by the Unipi MirageOS unikernel running on Muen.
 Unipi fetches the static website content to serve from a Git repository.
-The article explains how to build such a system using multi-stage Docker images and then deploy it to actual hardware.
+The article explains how to build such a system using the Bob Build Tool and Docker images and then deploy it to actual hardware.

 System Image Build